Sowrabh0-0/User_Management/README.md

    - **Employee**: Redirected to `requestAccess.jsp` to request software access.
    - **Manager**: Redirected to `pendingRequests.jsp` to approve/reject requests.
    - **Admin**: Redirected to `createSoftware.jsp` to add new software.
+4. **Logout**: Accessed from a logout link available on protected pages, it clears the session and redirects to `index.jsp`.

 ## Development Notes